-CMS will instruct contractors to turn on Phase 2 denial edits on January 6, 2014.
-These edits will check the following claims for a valid individual National Provider Identifier (NPI) and deny the claim when this information is invalid:
+CMS instructed contractors to turn on Phase 2 denial edits on January 6, 2014.
+These edits check the following claims for a valid individual National Provider Identifier (NPI) and deny the claim when this information is invalid:

 About the Ordering and Referring Files

 The Ordering and Referring files, Pending Initial Physician and Non-Physician files and Power Mobility Device (PMD) O&R files can ONLY be accessed at https://Data.cms.gov (copy and paste into your web browser).
 The files are no longer available as downloads on this page.
 The Critical Access Hospital (CAH Method II) files are still available for download below in the Downloads box.

 The O&R, Pending Initial Physician and Non-Physician and PMD files can be downloaded in different formats (i.e., CSV, PDF, XLS, XLSX or XML) from https://Data.cms.gov.
 To find each file, search on 'Order and Referring', 'Pending Initial L and Ts Physician', 'Pending Initial L and Ts Non Physicians or 'PMD'.

 The Ordering and Referring files are displayed using the National Provider Identifier (NPI) and legal name (last name, first name) of all physicians and non-physician practitioners who are of a type/specialty that is legally eligible to order and refer Part B (clinical laboratory and imaging), DME and HHA claims, in the Medicare program and who have current enrollment records in Medicare (i.e., they have enrollment records in PECOS).